BrunoScheufler/ghstatus/README.md

 Once you've downloaded a binary and made it executable, run it once and head over to the newly-generated config file (located in `~/.config/ghstatus/config.json` by default, you can change this behaviour by setting the `--config` flag to point to your file location of choice) and enter your GitHub access token.
 The token has to be permitted to access the following scopes: `user`, `read:org`.

+## usage

+> Note: If you want to add quotes or other special characters to your status message, please escape them correctly using backslashes.

+To see the full list of supported operations, simply execute `ghstatus help`.

 ## additional notes

 All of the included functionality is achieved by using a few great packages, such as